Remote Teachers - Remote Teachers. Innovate ELT Conference 2017 Tickets, Fri, 5 May 2017 at 18:00. Power to the Learner!

 Innovate ELT is a series of conferences and events that bring you the best of the things happening in our industry today, and explore what’s in store for tomorrow.
 Following last years' theme 'Power to the Teacher', this years' theme is 'Power to the Learner'.
 Find out why...
 After last year's focus on the teacher, we wanted this year to place the learner at the centre of our conversations, answering some of the following questions: What does it feel like to be on the learner’s side of the classroom?

 But, isn’t making your bed kind of a waste?
 And isn’t making your bed especially wasteful if you’re busy?
 Keep on reading » One of the best ways to impact others, while making money, is through building online courses.
-This week, we’re talking to James Altucher.
+And, if you’re considering writing a book, developing an online course is a great way to validate your idea, and see if your advice works. keep on reading » This week, we’re talking to James Altucher.

 One of the more subtle underlying themes of this show is that you should invest in yourself.
 Dan Ariely is a researcher on the forefront of behavioral science.
 The current productivity wisdom is all about getting things done.
 This week’s episode is a bit of an experiment.
 If you have certain behaviors that you want to encourage in your life, you can be intentional about making them happen.
 Jocelyn K. Back when I was writing my first book, I was shocked how hard it was.
 SumoMeSumoMe.
 Kideos.
 Play Yes and No Chairs - ESL for KIDS.
 You can play Yes and No Chairs with your students to teach and revise material while making it possible for your students to have loads of fun.

 Play Yes and No Chairs The awesome thing about this classroom activity is that the only thing you need to have your students play it is some flashcards and two chairs.
 The game can be used to revise vocabulary, grammar and everyday language.
 What’s more, Yes and No Chairs stimulates your pupils, makes them really focused and engaged as there’s a competitive edge to it as well.
 Divide your students into two groups, ask the groups to form two lines in front of the board.
 Put two chairs by the board let your students know that one chair is a ‘yes’ chair and that the other is a ‘no’ chair.
-The way in which I play Yes and No Chairs As far as older students go, I often use this game to revise longer chunks of language.
+The way in which I play Yes and No Chairs When the chairs and my students are ready, I hold up a flashcard or show them a picture and describe it.
+As far as older students go, I often use this game to revise longer chunks of language.

 Essentially a vocabulary review game / activity.
 Divide the class into two teams (they can choose a team name?).
 Take two chairs and turn them round so that anyone sitting in them will have their backs to the board.
 One person from each team comes up and sits in the chair.
 The teacher writes a word on the board and the other members of the team try to explain the word, without actually saying the target word.
-The first person (sitting in the chairs) to say the correct word wins one point for their team.
+Months of the Year flashcards.